8/2/2019

 Chief Executive Officer

 Yeah, great.
 Thanks, David.
-Yeah, directionally, we think about going into 2020.
-Obviously, we've got to factor in what's the impact of the North America market in 2019 and what return we can expect as that market comes back to us.
-Clearly, we'll continue to have the synergy programs that we talked to you about flowing through the momentum that we're carrying through from 2019 and we've given guidance on kind of what to expect year over year in that area.
+Yeah, directionally, you know, we think about going into 2020.
+Obviously, we've got to factor in, you know, what's the impact of the North America market in 19 and what return we can expect as that market comes back to us.
+Clearly, we'll continue to have the synergy programs that we talked to you about flowing through the momentum that we're carrying through from 2019, and we've given guidance on kind of what to expect year over year in that area.
 It comes down to also then the market backdrop.
 What can we expect around commodity prices on corn and soy and given the focus on planting intentions?
 As we sit here today, we've got a couple of big markets still to clear through.
-We've got to finalize the North America market that we have in the ground right now.
-There are that got planted.
-Quality as well as yield is still a big question.
-Then we have a strong Latin America market to work through both the summer and the Saffronia seasons down there.
+We've got to finalize.
+The North America market that we have in the ground right now, there are obviously going to be questions about the actual harvested quantities of grain versus the acres that got planted.
+So quality as well as yield is still a big question.
+And then we have a strong Latin America market to work through, both the summer and the safrania seasons down there.
 All in all, it could be shaping up to be a strong season as we see some snapback and a few of the things that I've talked about really start to add to our results in a really positive way.
-We're obviously not given any guidance for 2020 here at this point.
-We'll be back as we close out the year to kind of set that up.
-I don't know, either Greg, anyone else have anything?
-Great.
+We're obviously not given any guidance for 2020 here at this point, and we'll be back as we close out the year to kind of set that up.
+I don't know.
+Greg, anyone else have anything?

 speaker